Pathways Speakers Program

 Our Pathways Speakers Program is dedicated to encouraging youth at the elementary, middle, and high school levels to enroll in and complete a college degree or certificate.
-Throughout the 2017-18 academic year, we will offer a variety of guest speaker presentations at local schools.
-In these presentations, our knowledgeable speakers will bring relevance to their professional field, and they will help students understand the important role education plays in creating a successful career path.
+We offer a variety of guest speaker presentations at local schools.
+Our knowledgeable speakers will bring relevance to their professional field, and they will help students understand the important role education plays in creating a successful career path.

 Patty Thompson, Instructor, Environmental Conservation & Horticulture

 As a scientist by training, Patty Thompson has been keeping bees for approximately 10 years as a hobby.
 In her presentation, Patty will explain how a hive works, and she will utilize equipment to show how a hive operates through interactive instruction and captivating photos.